BIOP/ijab-tracmit/README.md

 After these steps, you should find **TRACMIT** under **Plugins > ActionBar**

-### Dependencies
-After completing the step above make sure that the following update sites are enabled:
-- **IBMP-CNRS** - Contains the ActionBar Plugin by Jerôme Mutterer
-- **PTBIOP**  - Contains the BIOPLib and attached plugins used for managing TRACMIT's settings and other internals
-- **Imagescience**  - Contains the FeatureJ Laplacian Plugin used by ASMIT
 ## Use

-To test it, you can download a sample dataset from ZENODO with the following DOI
+To test it, you can download a sample dataset from ZENODO with the following DOI.
+Please see the User Guide if you have questions

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.232218.svg)](https://doi.org/10.5281/zenodo.232218)